myHandiQR myHandiQR

 myHandiQR in one hundred words

-myHandiQR is an inclusive tool for explaining a disability.
-The profile creator writes three texts (introduction, how to help, what to avoid) and ticks the relevant disabilities from a list.
-A unique QR code generates a profile that anyone can scan.
+myHandiQR is an inclusive tool for explaining a disability, visible or invisible.
+A parent, an adult with a disability or a carer writes 3 texts (introduction, how to help, what to avoid) and ticks the relevant disabilities in a list.
+A single QR code generates a profile that anyone can read.
 The reader enters their age and their relationship to the person, then reads the profile.
-When they click on a disability to understand what it is, the AI gives them an explanation tailored to their profile, to read or to listen to.
-A child, a teacher and a first responder don't get the same version.
-3 months free, then $2/month (i.e. $24/year).
+When they click on a disability to understand what it is, myHandiQR gives them an explanation adapted to their profile, to read or to listen to.
+A child, a teacher and a first responder do not get the same version.
+3 months free, then $2/month ($24/year).

 myHandiQR in three hundred words

 The solution.
 Two pillars.
-Making it known without starting from scratch each time: three texts written once and for all, shared via a QR code.
-A tailored explanation for each disability: the AI rewords it according to the reader's age and relationship to the person.
+Making it known without starting from scratch every time, three texts written once and for all, shared via a QR code.
+A tailored explanation for each disability, myHandiQR reformulates it based on the reader's age and their relationship with the profile holder.
 Everything is also available as audio.

 Pillar 1, no more repeating yourself